mevansam/chef-knife-bmc/README.md

 ### List Images
 #### Description
-This command list all available images at baremetalcloud.
+This command lists all the available images with baremetalcloud.

 #### Parameters
 -P, --password PASSWORD          Customer password